Faithukazim/Portfolio/README.md

 # Faith Portfolio
-*Faith is a student at the University of Texas in Austin*
+*Faith is a student at the University of Texas in Austin and